-This tree is ill-suited, however, to being used as a tree to line a driveway, a sidewalk, or a masonry walkway.
-This is because it has shallow roots that can damage such structures if planted too close to them.
+This tree is ill-suited for use as a tree to line a driveway, a sidewalk, or a masonry walkway.
+It has shallow roots that can damage such structures if planted too close to them.

 Is there any way to improve the fall color?

-The dramatic color change for which maples are famous are the tree's reaction to cooler temperatures, which causes the tree's green chlorophyll to break down and migrate to the tree's roots.
-With the green chlorophyll gone, the leaf sugars and other compounds come to the forefront, giving the tree its brilliant fall color.
-Cold (but not freezing nights) and bright sunny days is the best environment for producing good fall color.
+A maple's dramatic color change is the tree's reaction to cooler temperatures, which causes the tree's green chlorophyll to break down and migrate to the tree's roots.
+With green chlorophyll gone, leaf sugars and other compounds come to the forefront, giving the tree its brilliant fall color.
+Cold (but not freezing nights) and bright sunny days are the best environment for producing good fall color.